Ragin-LundF/bbd-cucumber-gherkin-lib/README.md

 There you can also find custom matcher for JSON-Assert.
 See [src/test](src/test) folder for examples.

-## How to use
+## How to integrate

-Integrate the library as dependency.
+The library is available on jcenter.
+Please add jcenter to your build tool.

 ### Maven
 ```xml